 - Set a schedule: Flexibility can be a good thing, as long as you get your work done when you’re at your best.
 For example, if you’re an early riser and can get a lot accomplished before others in the home wake up, that might be an ideal way to start your day.
 Others would prefer to – or will be required to – work 9-to-5.
 Your preference might be to finish work when everyone is asleep at night.
 Whatever way you choose, be sure to fit meals, healthy snacks, family time and exercise into your day.

 Interested in starting an online program?
-Check out Herzing University to learn more about medical billing!
+Learn more about our medical billing and coding program options!